Arelle/EdgarRenderer/README.md

 End user support is by e-mail direct to SEC at: [StructuredData@sec.gov] (mailto:StructuredData@sec.gov).

-This is a preview of EDGAR release 19.3.a.u2 planned to be in production December 9, 2019.
+This is a preview of EDGAR release 20.1 planned to be in production January 27, 2020.

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER